 Interview your real estate agent ahead of time

 Picking the right real estate agent is one of the most important home buying decisions you’ll make.
 Just like you wouldn’t pick a roofing company without meeting them first, feel free to interview several real estate agents before making a final decision.

 If you’re selling, ask a real estate agent for their honest opinion.
 Do you need to lower your asking price?
 Do you need to make any significant repairs before putting the home on the market?
 Is it a seller’s market?

-After compiling answers from a few listing agents, you should have a general consensus.
+After compiling answers from a few Listing Agents in Montreal, you should have a general consensus.
 If anyone seems overly optimistic or unrealistic, scratch them off your list.
 You want a real estate agent who’s going to be straightforward and honest with you, even when it’s hard to hear.